***THIS IS A SPOILER FREE REVIEW!! THIS REVIEW CONTAINS ZERO SPOILERS!!!***

 "ALL THAT I AM, OR HOPE TO BE, I OWE TO MY ANGEL MOTHER." - ABRAHAM LINCOLN

 Malick often returns to the same themes in his films.
 One theme that runs through all of his films, and is the central focus of Knight of Cups, is the Anima, the feminine.
 Malick has always had a certain, very specific type of feminine archetype on display in his films.
 His central female characters have almost always worn flowing, light dresses, mostly in the style of the 1940's or so, and have also frequently gone barefoot, both symbolic of femininity and maternity.
 This particular female archetype, probably inspired by the director's own mother, is not a damsel in distress, or a vixen or a school marm, it is a femininity of strength and intrigue, like the goddess or the Virgin Mary.
 At once mystical, mysterious, powerful and enchanting.
 This archetype is vividly on display in The Tree of Life in the mother character portrayed by Jessica Chastain.
-The archetype also shows up in fleeting and tantalizing glimpses in The Thin Red Line, as Ben Chaplin's wife who writes him at the front.
+The archetype also shows up in fleeting and tantalizing glimpses in The Thin Red Line, as Ben Chaplin's wife (Miranda Otto) who writes him at the front.

 In Knight of Cups, the entire film is an exploration of the Anima, and the director's relationship, in the form of Christian Bale, to her many faces.
 Even the interaction between male characters is entirely based upon their individual and unique relationship to the Anima.
 The different faces of the Anima, such as Cate Blanchett and Natalie Portman, are sign posts along the journey of the main character as his relationship to the feminine changes as he ages and matures.

 Other themes running through all of Malick's films are philosophy and spirituality, usually in the form of a Gnostic Catholicism.
 Malick is one of the rare directors who even considers having characters who think about God in their life in his films.
 The big questions that Malick tackles, questions of life and death, love and loss, God, nature and the infinite, are almost never found in any other films.
-Malick is alone out in the wilderness in trying to understand the world he lives in, both in its external and internal forms, and the universe he inhabits and the God who created it, be he merciful or not, or if he exists or not, and what that all means to the individual making his way in the world.
+Malick is alone out in the wilderness in trying to understand the world in which he lives, both in its external and internal forms, and the universe he inhabits and the God who created it, be he merciful or not, or if he exists or not, and what that all means to the individual making his way in the world.

 In the Knight of Cups this Gnostic Catholicism is a major theme as well.
-Christian Bale's character is lost amid the decadence and debauchery of a modern day Babylon, and has forgotten his true self and that he is the divine Son of God.
+Christian Bale's character is lost amid the decadence and debauchery of a modern day Babylon, and has forgotten his true self and that he is a divine Son of God.
 The spiritual seeking and struggle on display in Knight of Cups is a common and powerful theme running through all of Malick's films and it is part of what sets him apart from other directors.

 HOW TO WATCH A MALICK MOVIE - A PRIMER